Faster-than-light: Delayed choice quantum eraser

 The delayed-choice quantum eraser is a version of the EPR paradox in which the observation (or not) of interference after the passage of a photon through a double slit experiment depends on the conditions of observation of a second photon entangled with the first.
 The characteristic of this experiment is that the observation of the second photon can take place at a later time than the observation of the first photon, which may give the impression that the measurement of the later photons "retroactively" determines whether the earlier photons show interference or not, although the interference pattern can only be seen by correlating the measurements of both members of every pair and so it cannot be observed until both photons have been measured, ensuring that an experimenter watching only the photons going through the slit does not obtain information about the other photons in an faster-than-light or backwards-in-time manner.

 Superluminal communication

 Faster-than-light communication is, according to relativity, equivalent to time travel.
-What we measure as the speed of light in vacuum (or near vacuum) is actually the fundamental physical constant c.
+What is measured as the speed of light in vacuum (or near vacuum) is actually the fundamental physical constant c.
 This means that all inertial and, for the coordinate speed of light, non-inertial observers, regardless of their relative velocity, will always measure zero-mass particles such as photons traveling at c in vacuum.
 This result means that measurements of time and velocity in different frames are no longer related simply by constant shifts, but are instead related by Poincaré transformations.
 These transformations have important implications: